 ?>

-This code uses the following keywords: class
+This code uses the following keywords: class, public, function, return, new, and echo.

 Invalid Example (Don’t Do This)